Common uses for a personal loan

 Best for building credit: Upstart

 Why Upstart stands out: Upstart is a lending marketplace that says it considers nontraditional factors, such as education and job history, when making loan decisions.
 If you’re trying to improve your credit scores, Upstart may be an option, as the lender considers applicants with lower credit scores.

 Upstart offers personal loans ranging from $1,000 to $50,000 and repayment terms of three or five years.

-- Range of interest rates — Upstart’s interest rates range from competitive to relatively high, and the average APR on a five-year loan is 26.48%, according to its website.
-For comparison, the national average APR for credit cards in November 2022 was 19.07%.
-Upstart’s rates are determined by factors such as an applicant’s credit, annual income, education and job history.
+- Range of interest rates — Upstart’s interest rates range from competitive to relatively high.
+The lender’s rates are determined by factors such as an applicant’s credit, annual income, education and job history.

 - Prequalification available — When you apply for prequalification, Upstart uses a soft credit inquiry, which doesn’t affect your credit scores, to provide estimated loan amounts and terms you might qualify for.
 But prequalification doesn’t guarantee approval.
 And if you are approved, your loan amount and terms might be different than what you saw when you applied for prequalification.